uchtamsingh11/Z_build/README-fyers-integration.md

 # Fyers Integration

-This document outlines the Fyers broker integration in our system, using the Fyers REST API v3.
+This document outlines the Fyers broker integration in our system, using the Fyers API v3.

 ## Integration Overview